 A Complete Guide to Keeping Your North Shore Kids Entertained

-As school districts are closing due to the coronavirus, teachers, parents, and caregivers may be wondering how to keep children entertained.
+As coronavirus has continued to spread, online teaching has become the norm, and most, if not all, events have been cancelled, teachers, parents, and caregivers may be wondering how to keep children entertained.
 Thankfully, there are a myriad of free resources out there to help.
 Here is a list of fun, educational, and mostly FREE activities to do with your kids around the North Shore Area and online.

 Stay Entertained In the North Shore Area!

 1.The North Shore Library offers FREE e-services which allow you to download books, magazines, comic books, audiobooks, and television series.
 Love crafting?
 Then check out Creative Bug and gain access to over a 1,000 online craft tutorials.
 Discover online resources to fix your car, learn a new hobby, or hone your business acumen.

 2. The Board Game Barrister, Glendale’s privately-owned game store, now offers roadside service and in-store pick-up.
 With over a hundred games and puzzles…for all ages… their experts will make recommendations based on your budget.
 The store will remain open.
 However, order ahead and pick-up your new activity without leaving your vehicle.(Board Game Barrister’s Glendale Store…414.963.2100)

 3. Now’s your time to learn a new instrument!
 Brass Bell Music Store is renting musical instruments from month to month.
 They will drop your selection off at your home and will provide helpful instructions.
 Brass Bell even offers virtual lessons for all instruments seven days a week (Brass Bell Music Store…414.963.1000)